fabricior/rsvp-telegram-bot/README.md

 ## About

-Telegram bot to coordinate the attendance of players to games that require a specific number of players, such as Five-a-side footbal.
+Telegram bot to coordinate the attendance to games that require a specific/maximum number of players, such as Five-a-side footbal.

+### Tech stack

+- NodeJs
+- TypeScript
+- MongoDB
+- Prisma
+- Jest

 ## Getting started
 ### Setup Bot in a group chat